fvwm-crystal/fvwm-crystal/README.md

 It uses following programs:
 - FVWM as a window manager and "main core",
-- fvwm, ROX-Filer or Nautilus as desktop manager (manages icons on the desktop),
+- fvwm-crystal, ROX-Filer or Nautilus as desktop manager (manages icons on the desktop), the fvwm-crystal desktop manager support network mount using http or https (tested with webdav and davfs2),
 - gnome-terminal, xterm, aterm, mrxvt or urxvt as terminal emulators,
 - AlsaPlayer, mplayer, MPD, QuodLibet, XMMS2 and others as music players (there's built-in support for controlling these programs),